MEET OUR TEAM

 Bachelor of Social Work (BSW)

-Diploma in new media | Certified in Western Art | Registered Art Therapist (AThR) | Registered Social Worker, Singapore (RSW) | Registered instructor with the Ministry of Education (MOE)
+Registered Art Therapist/ APPROVED SUPERVISOR (AThR) | Registered Social Worker, Singapore (RSW) | Registered instructor with the Ministry of Education (MOE)

 Ivy believes in the awe-inspiring and healing powers of art-making.
 She has witnessed how art can become an alternative medium to create security and safe boundaries for anyone to express their inner self.
 She has confidence that every person has the capacity to unleash boundless possibilities and potential from within, through explorative self-awareness and art journeys.